-When viewing Makronissos beach from above, because it joins together with the neighbouring Dome beach, the peninsula forms the shape of a dolphin tail.
-Chalky white sands form a soft and alluring walkway into the azure ocean and a two minute walk through the lush green shrubs leads visitors to a more secluded stretch of coast.
-Being a former reef, the peninsula is home to a variety of interesting rock formations.
-An archaeological treat in the form of some ancient tombs makes an interesting attraction, a site which is available to visit for free on the tip of the peninsula.
+When viewed from above, this peninsula forms the shape of a dolphin tail.
+Chalky white sands form a soft walkway into the sea, and a two-minute walk through the lush green shrubs leads you to a more secluded stretch of coast.
+A former reef, the peninsula is home to a variety of interesting rock formations, and at its tip you’ll even find some ancient tombs that can be visited for free.

-Coral bay is a true sun-worshiper’s paradise where golden sands lay nestled within a medium-sized cove and are protected from strong currents by the surrounding cliffs.
-Coral bay offers a wide range of umbrellas, sun loungers and watersport options.
-The coast is incredibly family-friendly, and the blue flag winning waters here are clean and safe for swimming.
-Controlled development of the area means the resort has maintained the majority of its charm despite its popularity with tourists.
-A bite to eat is never far either, and a vibrant selection of restaurants and bars can all be found within walking distance.
+Coral Bay is a swathe of golden sand protected from strong currents by the surrounding cliffs, making for a true sun-worshipper’s paradise and one of the best beaches in Cyprus.
+You’ll find umbrellas and sun loungers, not to mention a wide range of water sport options – and the beach has been awarded a Blue Flag, so its waters are clean and safe for swimming.
+Controlled development of the area means the resort has maintained most of its charm despite its popularity with tourists, and a bite to eat is never far away, as a vibrant array of restaurants and bars are within walking distance.

-Despite Nissi beach’s reputation as a stretch of sand that never sleeps, its natural beauty is undeniable.
-Arguably the best beach in Europe, a large curve of white sand creates a cove of beautifully clear and shallow waters here.
-When the tide is low in winter and spring, a sand walkway is unveiled from beneath the water, a path leading to the small island of Nissi from which the beach takes its name.
-The walkway makes it possible to cross over to the island which is inhabited by small shrubs and pretty plants.
+Nissi Beach has the reputation of a beach in Cyprus that never sleeps, and its natural beauty is undeniable: a large curve of white sand creates a cove of beautifully clear, shallow waters.
+When the tide is low in winter and spring, a sand walkway is unveiled, leading to the small island of Nissi from which the beach takes its name.
+The walkway makes it possible to cross over to the island, which is inhabited by small shrubs and pretty plants.

 Fig Tree Bay

-For a good mix of tourists and locals head to the stunning Fig Tree Bay; these golden sands are truly a Cypriot must see.
-Getting its name from the idyllic fig trees which line its coast, this stretch of sand is breathtakingly beautiful.
-Once revered as the third best beach in Europe, the islet here is home to shallow waters and picturesque paddling pools, making it an ideal place for children.
+For a good mix of tourists and locals, head to the stunning Fig Tree Bay – these golden sands are truly a Cyprus must-see.
+Taking its name from the idyllic fig trees that line its coast, this stretch of beach is breathtakingly beautiful.
+The islet here is home to shallow waters and picturesque paddling pools, making it one of the best beaches in Cyprus for families.

-Found almost exactly halfway between Protaras and Agia Napa, Konnos Bay welcomes a mix of visitors.
+Found almost exactly halfway between Protaras and Ayia Napa, Konnos Bay welcomes a mix of travellers.
 This small cove has a modest amount of reasonably priced umbrellas dotting its sands, and the water here is always calm due to the sheltered position of the bay.
-Visitors in the early part of the year will be able to enjoy the lush seasonal greenery that takes hold of the surrounding cliffs, and the water is warmest here from late spring to early autumn.
+If you visit in the early part of the year, you’ll be able to enjoy the lush seasonal greenery that takes hold of the surrounding cliffs.

-Another coastal spot which is often less well known amongst tourists is Latchi beach.
-A mixture of powdery sands and small pebbles form the coast here, and the lack of excessive facilities mean it is the perfect location to bring your own umbrella and enjoy a picnic.
-The waters are clean and undisturbed so sit back, relax and take in all of the impressive natural scenery which surrounds the shore.
+Another lesser-known coastal spot is Latchi Beach.
+A mixture of powdery sand and small pebbles form the coast here, and the lack of facilities means it is the perfect location to bring your own umbrella and enjoy a picnic.
+The waters are clean and undisturbed, so sit back, relax and take in all of the impressive natural scenery that surrounds the shore.

 Blue Lagoon Akamas (Fontana Amorosa)

 The enthralling turquoise waters of Blue Lagoon Akamas are so vivid they seem to glow.
-Frequented by small boats and yachts, this natural treasure is found on the north coast of the island.
-Reachable by 4×4 or by boat, the wild terrain has been shielded from commercial development which has allowed this beautiful environment to remain pristine.
-Snorkelling is poplar here due to the variation of underwater environments.
-For a bird’s eye look of the lagoon head to the nearby mountains which provide views spanning the entire coastline.
+Frequented by small boats and yachts, this natural treasure is one of the best beaches in north Cyprus.
+Reachable by 4×4 or boat, the wild terrain has been shielded from commercial development, which has allowed this beautiful environment to remain pristine.
+Snorkelling is popular here, due to the variation of underwater environments.
+For a bird’s-eye look at the lagoon, head to the nearby mountains, which provide views down the entire coastline.

-Offering a stark contrast to the typically calm waters found throughout Cyprus, Episkopi is famed for being a popular destination for kite surfers as the winds here make this region ideal for the sport.
-The looming limestone cliffs only add to this dramatic landscape, and, as they are overlooked by the ancient ruins of Kourion, they are undoubtedly the best place to observe the beach from above.
-Strong currents mean swimming is off limits in the east part of the coast, yet wading into the waves further along is perfectly safe, and bobbing with the tide is surprisingly relaxing, not to mention a little more exciting than a typical dip in the sea.
+Offering a stark contrast to the typically calm waters found throughout Cyprus, Episkopi is famed for being a popular destination for kitesurfers, as the winds here make the region ideal for the sport.
+The looming limestone cliffs only add to the dramatic landscape and, as they are overlooked by the ancient ruins of Kourion, are undoubtedly the best place from which to observe the beach from above.
+Strong currents mean swimming is off limits in the eastern part of the coast, but wading into the waves further along is perfectly safe, and bobbing with the tide is surprisingly relaxing, not to mention a little more exciting than a typical dip in the sea.

-Rugged and untamed, Lara Beach lays north of the popular coastal resort of Coral Bay.
+Rugged and untamed, Lara Beach lies north of the popular coastal resort of Coral Bay.
 Although you may need a fair amount of time and a 4×4 vehicle to reach this isolated landscape, what the sandy cove lacks in accessibility it makes up for in privacy.
-The absence of nearby artificial light makes this site a popular nesting spot for Green and Loggerhead turtles, whose nests are easily identifiable as they are clearly marked out by volunteers.
-Large foamy waves tumble onto the exposed shoreline, creating a perplexing foreground to compliment the unparalleled sunsets which descend onto the scene late in the evening.
+The absence of nearby artificial light makes this site a popular nesting spot for green and loggerhead turtles, whose nests are easily identifiable, as they are clearly marked out by volunteers.